 - 2-cups-champagne or white wine vinegar

-- Heat vinegar in microwave for 2-3 minutes, or in sauce pan on stovetop.
+- Heat vinegar in the microwave for 2-3 minutes, or in a saucepan on the stovetop.

 - In Mason jar, add fruit, spices, and aromatics and pour heated vinegar over ingredients.

-- Allow vinegar to cool before securing lid.
+- Allow the vinegar to cool before securing the lid.

-- Using the back of a spoon, gently press raspberry pulp to extract remaining vinegar.
+- Using the back of a spoon, gently press the raspberry pulp to extract remaining vinegar.

 - Strain once more to remove seeds and sediment.

-- Transfer infused vinegar to desired bottle and store on countertop or in pantry indefinitely.
+- Transfer infused vinegar to the desired bottle and store it on the countertop or in the pantry indefinitely.